Men's soccer wins South Central semi-finals - The Wichitan

-With an 18-0-2 record the men’s soccer went into the South Central semis-finals against Colorado Mesa with confidence.
-They have been treating ever game the same and taking one game at a time as their Head Coach Doug Elder says.
+With an 18-0-2 record, the men’s soccer went into the South Central semi-finals against Colorado Mesa with confidence.
+They have been treating every game the same and taking one game at a time as Doug Elder, head coach, said.
 The semi-finals took place on Nov.
 12 at 1 p.m. with home field advantage.
 The final score was 3-0 making it their 13th shut out of the 2017 season.

 “The team came out strong.
 Coach Elder said if we come out strong we will get the result and that’s what we did,” Carlos Flores, midfielder and sports medicine freshman said.

 The first half was tight, it showed how equally talented Colorado Mesa and the men’s soccer team were.
 At the 5:59 mark, Patrick Fitzgerald, defender and kinesiology junior, made the first goal.
 This was the only goal achieved in the first half.
-Taylor Lampe, goalkeeper and exercise physiology redshirt freshman, blocked four shot attempts during the half, showing how well the defense working.
+Taylor Lampe, goalkeeper and exercise physiology redshirt freshman, blocked four shot attempts during the half.

 The second half picked up with more excitement.
 There were two goals scored for the men’s soccer team to complete the 3-0 shut out.
-At the 30:32 mark there was hand-ball on Colorado Mesa that gave MSU a penalty kick.
-Fitzgerald was able to made another goal with the penalty kick making the score 2-0.
-At the 20:15 mark of the game Colorado Mesa had possession and was moving towards the goal.
+At the 30:32 mark, there was hand-ball on Colorado Mesa that gave MSU a penalty kick.
+Fitzgerald made another goal with the penalty kick making the score 2-0.
+At the 20:15, Colorado Mesa had possession and was moving towards the goal.
 Lampe moved away from the goal to try and block the player in possession.
 The ball passed Lampe and was headed directly for the goal.
 Speed managed to run in front of the goal right before the ball went in.
 He saved the shutout and regained possession for MSU.
 With just over 9 minutes left to the game, Pierre Bocquet, midfielder and business senior drove the ball down the field.
 He then passed it to Flores and at the 9:22 mark he made the goal.

 “We will go into Friday confident with the win of today.
 We need to keep playing like we did today and it is going to be good,” Bouquet said.